-However, more must be done to realise our vision of making the North East a better place to live, work, visit, and invest.
-The interventions outlined in the Delivery Plan will help contribute to this vision and the North East Combined Authority's (North East CA) role in improving our economy, skills, health, and environment.
+However, more must be done to realise the vision of the LTP.
+The interventions outlined in the Delivery Plan will help contribute to this and the North East Combined Authority's (North East CA) Corporate Plan Missions as identified in Section 1.

-A full pipeline encompassing 327 separate interventions, outlining what we will build, introduce, and change by 2040 to deliver a green, integrated transport network that works for all, is included in Annex A. However, key priorities that deliver on the commitments of the LTP, the Mayoral Manifesto and Devolution Deal and which will be delivered in timescales aligned to our capital funding settlements are highlighted below:
+A full pipeline encompassing 323 separate interventions, outlining what we will build, introduce, and change by 2040 to deliver a green, integrated transport network that works for all, is included in Annex E. However, key priorities that deliver on the commitments of the LTP, the Mayoral Manifesto and Devolution Deal and which will be delivered in timescales aligned to our capital funding settlements are highlighted below: